 You need two sets of credentials:

-The application credentials that allow you to log in to your new Bitnami application.
+- The application credentials that allow you to log in to your new Bitnami application.
+These credentials consist of a username and password.

-The server credentials, consisting of an SSH username and key.
-These credentials allow you to log in to your Google Cloud Platform server using an SSH client and execute commands on the server using the command line.
+- The server credentials that allow you to log in to your Google Multi-Tier Solutions server using an SSH client and execute commands on the server using the command line.
 These credentials consist of an SSH username and key.

 What is the administrator username set for me to log in to the application for the first time?